TIBCOSoftware/snappydata/docs/aqp.md

 ```

 ####Sample Selection:####
-Sample selection logic selects most appropriate table based on the following logic:
+Sample selection logic selects most appropriate table, based on the following logic:

-* If query QCS is exactly the same as a sample of the given QCS, then, that sample gets selected.
+* If query QCS is exactly the same as a sample of the given QCS, then, that sample gets selected
-* If exact match is not available, then, if the QCS of the sample is a superset of query QCS, that sample is used.
+* If exact match is not available, then, if the QCS of the sample is a superset of query QCS, that sample is used
 * If superset of sample QCS is not available, a sample where the sample QCS is subset of query, QCS is used

 When multiple stratified samples with subset of QCSs match, sample where most number of columns match with query QCS is used.
 Largest size of sample gets selected if multiple such samples are available.

 For example, If query QCS are A, B and C. If samples with QCS  A and B and B and C are available, then choose a sample with large sample size.

 This is illustrated in the following image:
 ![QCS](./Images/aqp_qcs.png)